Phycocyanin: benefits, dosage, contraindications

 ✪✪✪✪✪

-A supplementation with 8 g per day of spirulina for 12 weeks significantly reduced plasma levels of malondialdehyde, a biomarker of oxidative stress, in diabetic patients.
-Similarly, healthy aged Korean subjects who consumed 8 g per day of spirulina for 16 weeks showed a decrease in lipid peroxidation levels, while total antioxidant status and levels of antioxidant enzymes, such as SOD and GPx, were elevated in plasma, indicating that spirulina supplementation may have improved antioxidant status in human subjects.
-This effect was associated with the C-Phycocyanin component.
-Additionally, phycocyanin prevented DNA damage and neutralized free radicals.
+Supplementation with 8 g of spirulina per day for 12 weeks significantly reduced plasma levels of malondialdehyde, a biomarker of oxidative stress, in diabetic patients.
+Similarly, healthy elderly Korean subjects who consumed 8 g per day of spirulina for 16 weeks showed a decrease in lipid peroxidation levels, while total antioxidant status and levels of antioxidant enzymes, such as SOD and GPx, were elevated in plasma, indicating that spirulina supplementation may have improved antioxidant status in human subjects.
+This effect has been associated with the C-phycocyanin component.
+In addition, phycocyanin prevented DNA damage and neutralized free radicals.

 Posologie